Sujit-O/pykg2vec/README.md

 Both entities and relations are vectors in the same space.
 [1]

 ## Datasets
-We intend to provide the libraries to test the knowledge graph algorithms against all the well-known algorithms.
+We intend to provide the libraries to test the knowledge graph algorithms against all the well-known datasets available online.
 So far the library is able to work with the following datasets:
 * [Freebase](https://everest.hds.utc.fr/lib/exe/fetch.php?media=en:fb15k.tgz): Freebase is a large collaborative knowledge base consisting of data composed mainly by its community members.
 It is an online collection of structured data harvested from many sources, including individual, user-submitted wiki contributions [2].

 ## Repository Structure